Jawahar Navodaya Vidyalaya

 JNVs exist all over India, with the exception of Tamil Nadu.
-As of 31 December 2022, 661 JNVs were running with about 2,87,568 students enrolled, out of which 2,51,430 (≈87%) were from rural areas.
+As of 31-December-2022, 661 JNVs were running with about 2,87,568 students enrolled, out of which 2,51,430 (≈87%) were from rural areas.
 In 2022, JNVs were the top-ranked C.B.S.E. schools, having a pass percentage of 99.71% and 98.93% in 10th and 12th grades respectively.

+Selected Jawahar Navodaya Vidyalayas (JNVs) have added PM SHRI (Pradhan Mantri Schools for Rising India) to their official names.
+This change happens when a specific JNV is chosen to be upgraded and funded under the central government's PM SHRI Scheme.
+Not all JNVs are renamed, only the ones chosen in the upgrade phases.